 Dual Sensor Detectors

-The dual sensors are designed to alert home owners to fast-flame and smoldering fires, which makes it perfect for the kitchen.
+The dual sensors are included on our Best Kitchen Smoke Detector Buying Guide because they’re designed to alert home owners of fast-flame and smoldering fires, which makes it perfect for the kitchen.
 However, there are no industry standards for setting the ionization and photoelectric sensor sensitivities.
 That means that one system can fail without the homeowner’s knowledge.
 One of the best models on the market is the Kidde Battery Operated Combination Smoke/Carbon Monoxide Alarm with Voice Warning.

 - Comes in single and multi-packs.